 11:00 a.m.: The mace bearer will lead the procession into the arena followed by members of the 50-year class, graduates, faculty, academic and administrative leaders, and the platform party.

 Seating: The class marshals will lead you into the arena and direct you to your seats.
 Move into your row and fill all seats.
 Please be seated as soon as you enter the row.
 Gentlemen, remove your mortarboards during the national anthem, invocation, alma mater, and benediction.

 Conferring of Degrees

-At a certain point in the ceremony, you will be asked to stand and will be presented to President Lyman who will confer your degree.
-When the President finishes saying “. . .with all the rights, privileges and responsibilities pertaining thereto,” he will instruct you to move your tassel from the right side to the left side of your mortarboard.
+At a certain point in the ceremony, you will be asked to stand and be presented to President Carter who will confer your degree.
+When the president finishes saying “. . .with all the rights, privileges and responsibilities pertaining thereto,” she will instruct you to move your tassel from the right side to the left side of your mortarboard.
 You then will be asked to sit and await instructions from the class marshals.

-On cue from the class marshal, rise and move into the center aisle.
-When released by the class marshal, move to the announcer and present your NAME CARD.
-Next, move to the Dean to receive your diploma cover and then to President Lyman, where a handshake is extended and a photograph taken.
+Awarding of Degrees: On cue from the class marshal, rise and move into the center aisle.
+When released by the class marshal, move to the announcer and present your name card.
+Next, move to the Dean to receive your diploma cover and then to President Carter, where a handshake is extended and a photograph taken.
 Return to your seat and sit down immediately.
 Please follow the directions of the class marshals carefully.
-GRADUATES ARE TO REMAIN IN THEIR SEATS FOR THE ENTIRE PROGRAM.

 Following the benediction, the platform party, dignitaries, and faculty will leave the arena in the recessional.
 After they have cleared the aisle, the class marshals will release you without a recessional.
 This ends the ceremony.

-Should you have any questions concerning participation in the ceremony, please contact Robin Maun, Commencement Committee chair, at (717) 477-1302 or via e-mail at email@example.com.
+Should you have any questions concerning participation in the ceremony, please email firstname.lastname@example.org.